dantelepoole/transductx/README.md

 The `transduce()` function takes one or more transformation functions, i.e. any function that accepts a single argument and transforms it to some other value.

-The `transduce()` function returns a transducer, which accepts a reducer function (which accepts an accumulator value and a next value as arguments and returns a new accumulator value) and returns a new reducer function that transforms the nextvalue argument before passing it on to the original reducer.
+The `transduce()` function returns a transducer, i.e. a function that accepts a reducer function (which accepts an accumulator value and a next value as arguments and returns a new accumulator value) and returns a new reducer function that transforms the nextvalue argument before passing it on to the original reducer.
 The returned reducer function can be passed to Javascript's native `Array.prototype.reduce()` method, just like any other reducer.

 ```javascript